cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 - ~~Pre-shard cache directory structure not to have all cached files in a flat directory listing~~ (won't do)
 - ~~Add async response handler to allow fully asynchronous open through the cache~~ (not required, already fully asynchronous)
 - Add optional dynamic read-ahead with window scaling
-- Add cache-cleaning as option to client plug-in
+- ~~Add cache-cleaning as option to client plug-in~~
 - Make xrdclcacheclean a daemon with systemd support
 - Add automatix connection de-multi-plexing if contention to storage servers is detected
+- Attaching large files which are not in the buffercache is slow.
+We should write a compacted journal index, when we detach and read it on attach in a single read